mtwebit/DictionarySupport/README.md

 # DictionarySupport
 Dictionary support module for ProcessWire

+## It is now obsolete
+After rethinking the functionality of DictionarySupport I created a new module called DataSet.
+It provides better import configuration options and it has more application possibilities.

-## Work in progress
+## Notes
-Please note that these modules are not finished and they are in continuous development as of October, 2017.
+DictionarySupport is in beta.
+Use it accordingly.
-Second note: PW 3.0.62 has a bug and needs manual fix for conditional hooks.
+PW 3.0.62 has a bug and needs manual fix for conditional hooks.
 See [this issue](https://github.com/processwire/processwire-issues/issues/261) for a fix or upgrade to the latest dev.

 ## Purpose